dzimine/writing/drafts/Stormless.md

   - serverless-plugin-stackstorm
 ```

 This is a good time to learn a bit of Serverless.
-The quick pointers below won't
-reading the docs to understand
+Take a quick break to skim [Core Concepts](https://serverless.com/framework/docs/providers/aws/guide/intro/) and bookmark [Serverless.yml Reference](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/).

-I threw in the `events` section here so that we can test the function with REST call to an AWS API Gateway endpoint.
-Note that this default configuration instructs API Gateway to pass the REST POST call with POST body under the `body` key ([details here](TODO-insert-link)).
+I threw in the `events` section here so that we can invoke the function with REST call through AWS API Gateway endpoint.
+Serverless framework will do all the Gateway magic.
+Note that this default configuration instructs API Gateway to pass the REST POST call with POST body under the `body` key ([details here](https://serverless.com/framework/docs/providers/aws/events/apigateway#simple-http-endpoint).
 When we POST `{"first_name": "Santa",
 "email": "santa@mad.russian.xmas.com"}`, the event passed to the Lambda is:

 ```